Skip to main content

 • Truncation flag.
 If you hit the row cap, the response sets truncated: true so the UI can surface it.

-This is the only path in op-data where row data leaves your perimeter.
+This is the only path in sevvo where row data leaves your perimeter.
 All other flows (canonical sync, association resolution, loading to destinations) return metadata — row counts, byte counts, schema fingerprints — never source rows.

 Network requirements